couchrest/couchrest_model/README.md

     @cat.nicknames == ['Buffy']

 When anything other than a string is set as the class of a property, the array will be converted into special wrapper called a CastedArray.
-If the child objects respond to the 'casted_by' method (such as those created with CastedModel, below) it will contain a reference to the parent.
+If the child objects respond to the `casted_by` method (such as those created with CastedModel, below) it will contain a reference to the parent.

 ## Casted Models